MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-azure-event-hub.md

 **To attach the environment to Notebooks or Spark job definitions**:
 1. Navigate to the specific notebook or Spark job definition in Fabric.
-2. Click the **Environment** menu on the Home tab and select the environment with the configured diagnostics Spark properties.
+2. Select the **Environment** menu on the Home tab and select the environment with the configured diagnostics Spark properties.
 3. The configuration is applied when you start a **Spark session**.

 **To set the environment as the workspace default**:

 1. Navigate to Workspace Settings in Fabric.
 2. Find the **Spark settings** in your Workspace settings **(Workspace setting -> Data Engineering/Science -> Spark settings)**.
-3. Click **Environment** tab and choose the environment with diagnostics spark properties configured, and click **Save**.
+3. Select **Environment** tab and choose the environment with diagnostics spark properties configured, and click **Save**.

 > [!NOTE]
 >